 Not only is the end of the line a lot further down the road than it once was, I have also come a long way since the days when I could barely cook canned soup and grilled cheese without burning it.
 But what is even more surprising, given my life-long loathing for turnips, is that I'm the one making this turnip and apple casserole at Thanksgiving.

 At Uncle Harry's funeral last fall, we got to connect with some of Aunt Joan & Uncle Harry's friends; the ones that we spent many-a-special holiday dinners with.
 It really was beyond wonderful to be able to reminisce with them about those days and the amazing meals we shared.
-And now that I'm the one making this Turnip and Apple Casserole I hope that one day, I can pay it forward and make this for family and/or friends that are in need of a home cooked holiday meal as much as I was back then.
+And now that I'm the one making this Turnip and Apple Casserole I hope that one day, I can pay it forward and make this for family and/or friends that are in need of a home-cooked holiday meal as much as I was back then.

-Looking for other vegetarian and Weight Watchers friendly Thanksgiving side dishes?
+Want more vegetarian and Weight Watchers friendly Thanksgiving side dishes?
 Try this Gluten-free Corn Succotash!

 📋 Turnip and Apple Casserole recipe